 A small sample which is provided only for identification or similar purposes and which is not intended to be used in treatment may be provided to any health professional but is otherwise subject to the requirements of Clause 17.

 Titration packs, free goods and bonus stock provided to pharmacists and others are not samples.
-Neither are starter packs classified as samples.
 This is because they are not for the purposes described above.